undead404/you-must-hear/docs/tags/synthpop.md

 Last updated: <time datetime="2025-10-28T06:48:06.399Z">Tue Oct 28 2025 08:48:06 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Synthpop is a genre centered on synthesizers and electronic production that emerged in the late 1970s and remains influential today.
+It combines catchy pop melodies with futuristic keyboard sounds, drum machines, and atmospheric textures.
+The style ranges from upbeat dance tracks to moody, introspective songs with emotional depth.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |